Phillipsburg Mall: Closure and redevelopment

 Mason Asset Management President Elliot Nassim said in March 2019 that the property "...is better suited as something other than a mall."
 Throughout 2019, many stores in the mall closed, including AT&T, Gold's Gym, H&M, Victoria's Secret, and others.
 On December 23, 2019, the remaining tenants of Phillipsburg Mall received lease termination notifications, informing them they had 30 days to vacate the mall.
 As of July 2020, the interior mall was shuttered.

 On January 28, 2020, Black Rose Antiques announced that it would be closing in March 2020.
 In March 2020, Kohl's stated that it would not be closing because it is separately owned.

 On January 29, 2021, Mason Asset Management announced that demolition of the mall is scheduled to begin "within the next couple of weeks" and will be completed by June 2021 to make way for a proposed 852000 sqft warehouse.
+This was delayed to early 2024 in February when demolition began.